AdobeDocs/experience-manager-64.en/help/sites-authoring/default-components-foundation.md

 ### Flash {#flash}

+>[!CAUTION]
+>This Foundation Component has been deprecated.
+Adobe recommends leveraging the [Core Components](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/introduction.html) instead.

 The Flash component lets you load a Flash movie.
 You can drag a flash asset from the content finder onto the component, or you can use the dialog:

 * **Flash**